top of page

 • 2 min read

-I’m writing to share an exciting moment for me.
+I’m writing to share a moment.
 After years of work, my new YA sci-fi/fantasy novel My Last Friends on Earth is finished.
 And I'm still in love with it.
-In fact, the love got deeper recently.
-Just in the fine-tuning.
+In fact, the love got deeper recently in the fine-tuning.
 Maximizing moments.
 Elevating themes through action.
 It was thrilling.

 My Last Friends on Earth is a story about what it means to fight back—even against impossible odds and terrible enemies—without losing your soul.
-It’s suspenseful, hopeful, dramatic, heartbreaking, and funny—big-themed and big-hearted.
+I wanted it big-themed and big-hearted.

 In short, three young fugitives—a fifteen-year-old raised in a data lab, a sixteen-year-old warrior, and a nine-year-old genius—discover that fearless friendship, unlikely allies, radical courage, kindness, and uncovering the hidden truth of human history may be their only hope against a ruthless, invading empire.

-The writing journey itself was remarkable.
-The more I rewrote, the clearer and louder the characters’ voices became, until any time I was close to giving up, they’d wake me in the night yelling, “Shut up and rewrite!
+The writing journey itself was not easy, compared to, say, Understanding Ken.
+But it had a familiar pattern with the writing process: the more I rewrote, the clearer and louder the characters’ voices became, until any time I was close to giving up, they’d wake me in the night yelling, “Shut up and rewrite!
 We’re risking our lives here!”

 With the launch approaching (exact day not yet known—but soon), I’ll be posting short updates—behind-the-scenes moments, early looks, and the official launch link.

-Thank you so much for being part of this journey.
+Either way, thank you so much for being part of this journey to come.
 It means a lot to me—and even more to the kids in the story.

 For the record, they’re still on the run.
 I think I’ve lost my mind.